samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 I now have a full tehnically playable game loop.
 Next thing to do is feed the signal for health (or low health) into character state transition so that there is a knockout animation and lying on the ground animation for when the round ends.

 Other things on the roadmap: Adding a kicking animation/attack that does more damage and is slower and has a different reach, adding the ability to combo the jab into other things if the first hit lands.
 Blocking, grabbing.
 Also making it more into a game instead of a debug test by defining the full game flow from when you first join the website to lobby to match to match finished.

+## 4/15/2023

+Yesterday I did some work on adding a "knocked out" animation.
+And now I would like to see if I can expand on that by (1) having a sprite for the hurt/knockback animation, (2) having the hurt/knockback animation corresponding to the direction of knockback happen when you are hit, and (3) add a new attack type, a kick, which is slower and longer range but can be interrupted with a punch.

+## 5/7/2023

+Maybe something I would like to have is a front-end animation tester that lets me specify an animation state and show the character play it out.
+Or better yet, a sequence of animation states with frame amounts specified.
+That would help me rapidly develop new states and might be pretty neat.

+The UI would just let you input a list of (state name, frame duration) pairs, and then you can click a 'play/stop' button that plays through the animations you specify.
+In fact, it even sounds like a bit of a fun visualization to show the entire sprite sheet with an indicator about which sprite we are reading--but that's kind of a spike project.

+## 6/19/2023

+I want to finish up the kicking sprite, so I guess I should go ahead with putting together some kind of animation player.

+## 6/30/2023

+Okay, now I am looking at making character modification easier by making the character file simpler.
+First, I am making a "symmetrical" version of the character file to avoid the duplication of states.
+Once I get that feature working, I can focus on a feature for creating attacks that allows specifying startup and end lag frames, which allows for higher-level definition of attacks.